ably/ably-cocoa/README.md

 queue uses the global queue with `QOS_CLASS_BACKGROUND` as a delegate.
 You can specify another delegate queue with `ARTClientOptions.internalDispatchQueue`.

-All callbacks provided by the user will be dispatched to the main queue by default.
+All calls to callbacks provided by the user are dispatched to the main queue by default.
 This allows you to react to Ably's output by doing UI operations directly.
 You can specify a different queue with `ARTClientOptions.dispatchQueue`.
+It shouldn't be the same queue as the `ARTClientOptions.internalDispatchQueue`, since that can lead to deadlocks.

 ## Using the Realtime API